RoryAJames/Toronto-Housing-Absorptions/README.md

 Housing absorption is the rate at which homes in a particular market and timeframe are sold.
 It is an important metric that can be used for assessing a housing markets supply and demand levels.

 For this project, I wanted to see whether I can build a regression model that accurately predicts, and then forecasts, the number of monthly housing absorptions in the City of Toronto.
+This is a time series forecasting type of prediction.
 To keep it simple, I wanted to try and predict the total number of absorptions across all dwelling types (single, semi-detached, row, and apartment).
 However, it is very well possible to predict the number of absorptions by dwelling type, or even of another city, if one wanted to.

 ## The Inspiration And Business Case